 Use past results on soil formation as a function of water infiltration and on predicting infiltration from optimization of net primary productivity to develop fully predictive steady-state model of land surface vegetation and soil development in terms of climatic variables.

-Use the above results to predict effects of climate change (disruption to steady-state conditions) on water resources and food production.
+Use the above results to predict effects of climate change (disruption to steady-state conditions) on water resources and food production (now current; see above).

 Use the resuts on root growth patterns to predict characteristics of invasive species.